ridiekel/jeletask/README.md

 # Configuring

-Create a configuration json file following this example:
+Create a configuration json file following this example.
+At this time I can only test with MICROS_PLUS.
+If you hace a PICOS, you can test with type: MICROS_PLUS.
+If teletask has not changed their binary API, it should be compatible.

 ```json
 {